 On a tour of Portugal’s lively capital city, visit the waterfront area of Belem.
 See the medieval Belem Tower, the Jeronimos Monastery, and the Monument to the Discoveries, which commemorates Portugal’s storied explorers.
 In the nearby town of Queluz, visit the National Palace, the former residence of Portuguese royalty now used for state occasions.
 (B)

-Travel through a landscape of olive groves, vineyards, and wheat fields en route to Evora, capital of the Alentejo region.
-Relax at your pousada, one of Portugal’s finest, and enjoy a performance of traditional music that dates to the Middle Ages.
-Spend a day exploring this university town, which is a World Heritage site.
-A morning walking tour highlights the well-preserved Roman and Moorish heritage, while the afternoon is at leisure to enjoy the city on your own.
-(2B,1L,2D)
+Spend the day exploring this university town, a World Heritage site.
+A morning walking tour highlights the well-preserved Roman and Moorish heritage, while the afternoon is at leisure to enjoy this Golden Age city on your own.
+(B,D)